gokberkakdeniz/unpacked-javascript-utils/src/isPermitted/README.md

 # isPermitted `es6`

-Check if the given user role have permission
+Checks if the given user role have permission

 ## Examples